 Will employment sites also be considered for residential development?

-Further work will be undertaken on site selection for employment sites.
+Further work is currently being undertaken on site selection for employment sites.
 Where a site is being promoted for either employment or residential use, it will assessed for both uses.

 What is the Strategic Land Availability Assessment (SLAA)?

 The Council’s Strategic Land Availability Assessment (SLAA) provides an assessment of the potential for sites across the District to be developed.
 Importantly it is not policy, and does not determine whether or not planning permission will be granted on individual sites.
 The primary role of the SLAA is to provide evidence to help inform plan making.
 The SLAA assesses a wide range of sites which have been put forward to the Council by landowners since 2008 for potential inclusion within the Local Plan following a ‘call for sites’.
 The SLAA looks not only at potential land for housing but also at potential land for employment (including retail) and leisure.